How to Apply: EMT | How to Apply: EMT | TJC

 You need to be prepared to meet the following additional requirements before the first day of class if you are accepted into the program:

-• CPR Certification (American Heart Association Healthcare Provider)
+• CPR Certification (American Heart Association Healthcare Provider) is now provided in the class.

 Program Orientation